victl/goldendict/README.md

 * Qt framework.
 Minimum required version is 4.6.
 But Qt 4.7 or 4.8 is recommended.
 * Qt Creator IDE is recommended for development
 * Various libraries on Linux (png, zlib, etc)
-* On Mac and Windows all the libraries are already included in the repository
+* On Windows all the libraries are already included in the repository

 ### Installing External Deps on Ubuntu Linux